Kyeok Sul Do: History

-Etymologically, it is a combination of the roots kyeok - "strike/blow", sul - "art", then do - "way".
+Etymologically, it is a combination of the roots kyeok—"strike/blow", sul—"art", then do—"way".
 The martial art of Kyeoksuldo originated from taekkyon and the older Subak martial system that emerged in 420.
 The martial art proper was developed around 1926, within the resistance group led by Kim Il-Sung to fight against the Japanese.

 During the Korean War, Kyeok Sul Do was taught to communist partisans in order to fight off against the more muscular, larger caucasian American and European soldiers.
 Further development of Kyeok Sul Do took place with the start of the conflict with South Korea.
 During the Cold War, North Korea enlisted foreign martial artists to train their troops.
 General Choi Hong Hi, one of the founding fathers of Taekwondo, was one of such people, when he brought Taekwondo to North Korea in 1979.

 According to defector An Myeong-jin, the trainees hit each other's bodies with thick ropes and exercised striking by hitting on concrete and/or a haystack, with reportedly some trainees dying from these exercises.

-In the 1980s, there was a North Korean Movie called "Order-027" that lead to influx of young North Koreans becoming interested in Kyeok Sul Do.
+In the 1980s, there was a North Korean Movie called "Order No. 027" that lead to influx of young North Koreans becoming interested in Kyeok Sul Do.

 There are martial arts competitions in North Korea built around Kyeok Sul Do.
 According to historical records referred by Mookas martial arts magazine, "the earlier contests were about the same as boxing, but in 1987's 7th contest, it evolved to the level of kickboxing."

 Among North Korea, operatives called "guides" who escort operatives during landing operations, and 24 reconnaissance battalions belonging to the Reconnaissance General Bureau.
-These sort of operatives are believed to be involved in fushin-sen cases in Japan.
+These sorts of operatives are believed to be involved in fushin-sen cases in Japan.

 Korean Central Television often broadcasts North Korean soldiers performing Kyeok Sul Do techniques.
 In addition, North Korean internet sites also distribute videos of demonstrations on YouTube and other media as part of their propaganda efforts.

 There are also cases where the militaries of the former Warsaw Pact countries were introduced and taught Kyeok Sul Do.
 It was adopted by the National People's Army of the German Democratic Republic (East Germany) in 1988, with instructors from the Korean People's Army brought to the country.
 This began when Colonel-General Horst Stechbarth took a three-week course in the DPRK after negotiations with the Korean People's Army, during which close National People's Army (or NVA) wrestling instructors were trained in Kyeok Sul Do.

 Earlier, the martial art was already successfully introduced in the Polish People's Republic.
 At the same time, the NVA instructors tuned the Kyeok Sul Do and introduced the system as a whole, primarily for the airborne forces like Luftsturmregiment 40.
 For close quarters training, the Die Nahkampfweste Modell 1985 (Melee Vest Model 1985) was used for protection.